madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 [{"id":1,"fromId":420,"toId":666,"createdAt":"2019-06-18T11:09:49.739Z","updatedAt":"2019-06-18T11:09:49.739Z"}]
 ```

-It's seem good but you see what going wrong?
+It seems good but you see what goes wrong?
 Actually we setup `toId` and `fromId` to nonexisting nodes.
 Let's correct that.

 ### Relationships